Mahakam River: Ecology

 Mahakam and its floodplain is an ecologically important region.
 A total of 147 indigenous freshwater fish species had been identified from the Mahakam.
-The Mahakam hosts the freshwater dolphin Irrawaddy dolphin (Orcaella brevirostris; called Pesut by local people) a critically endangered species, which is included on CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) Appendix I. The Mahakam river basin is also an important breeding and resting place for 298 bird species, among them 70 protected and five endemic species: Borneo dusky mannikin (Lonchura fuscans), Borneo whistler (Pachycephala hypoxantha), Bornean peacock-pheasant (Polyplectron schleiermacheri), Bornean blue-flycatcher (Cyornis superbus) and Bornean bristlehead (Pityriasis gymnocephala).
+The Mahakam hosts the freshwater dolphin Irrawaddy dolphin (Orcaella brevirostris; called Pesut by local people) a critically endangered species, which is included in CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) Appendix I.

+The Mahakam river basin is also important breeding and resting place for 298 bird species, among them 70 protected and five endemic species: the dusky munia, Bornean whistler, Bornean peacock-pheasant, Bornean blue-flycatcher and Bornean bristlehead.
+Some 160,000 ha of the delta has been recognised as an Important Bird Area (IBA) by BirdLife International.